 UMW must make arrangements on your behalf to be the school of billing to utilize prePAID funds; CIE must have advanced notice to request an invoice on the student’s behalf from their study abroad program.

-PrePAID payments cover only the equivalent of UMW tuition; students are responsible for paying the difference between total program cost and the amount covered by prePAID, plus the mandatory study abroad fee, a $35 wiring fee, and the cost of international health insurance.
+PrePAID payments cover only the equivalent of UMW tuition; students are responsible for paying the difference between total program cost and the amount covered by prePAID, plus the mandatory education abroad fee, a $35 wiring fee, and the cost of international health insurance.

 Questions concerning all other third party benefits can be directed to the Office of Student Accounts at firstname.lastname@example.org or 540-654-1250.